-Aku’s Trekker Pro stands out for its wonderfully stability underfoot – if you have weaker ankles or tend to lose balance when the trail starts to tire you out, these boots will give you a supported feeling even when you’re testing yourself and covering big distances.
+The Aku Trekker Pro hiking boots are nimble yet stable three-season hikers that stand out for their wonderful stability underfoot – if you have weaker ankles or tend to lose balance when the trail starts to tire you out, these are some of the best women's hiking boots for you, and will give you a supported feeling even when you’re testing yourself and covering big distances.

 That said, there isn’t tons of padding around the ankle – if you’re used to more cushioning, you may want to pair these boots with thicker socks.
 That same lack of warm padding means these boots are best worn from spring to autumn.

 At almost £200/$200, you’d expect great build quality, so it’s no surprise that deep-lugged Vibram soles and Gore-tex waterproofing are both built in to keep your feet dry (so dry that we successfully forded a river in the Trekker Pros) and squarely on the ground.
 We like the wide rubber toe rand and the thicker shock-absorbing heel, ideal for taking the boots further into rough, rocky terrain.

 • Weight (per boot): 525g/1lb 2.5oz

 • Materials: Suede upper; Gore-x performance comfort liner; Vibram Curcuma outer sole

 • Compatibility: Tougher three-season hikes in inclement weather and shorter day hikes in winter